Business in postal services

 According to Section 18(1) of the Postal Services Act, the authorisation to carry on a business commences as at the date of delivery of a written notification of business activities, which has to meet the detailed requirements laid down in Section 18(2) and (3) of the Postal Services Act.

-On the basis of a proper notification of business activities, CTU issues a certificate to prove that the provider has complied with its notification duty and is therefore entitled to pursue business in the area of postal services.
+Based on a proper notification of business activities, CTU issues a certificate to prove that the operator has complied with its notification duty and is therefore entitled to do business in the area of postal services.

-It is laid down in Section 36a(1)(b) of the Postal Services Act that CTU shall maintain a list of providers.
+It is laid down in Section 36a(1)(b) of the Postal Services Act that CTU shall maintain a list of operators.
 CTU also grants a postal licence to an appointed provider with the obligation to provide and ensure the universal services.
-CTU also makes public the list of postal service providers at its web site.
+CTU also makes public the list of postal service operators at its web site.

 3. Administrative fees